Imburse-Payments/imburse-payments.github.io/pages/getting-started/collection-schemes.md

 Leaving the `excludedPaymentMethods` property blank will not exclude any payment methods.

-The order the Apps are saved is used as a decider when multiple apps provide overlapping payment options.
-For example, if you add 2 apps offering Visa payments then the app with the lowest `priority` would be selected to provide Visa payments.
+The `priority` of the Apps within a rule will be used as a decider when multiple apps provide the same payment options.
+For example, if you add 2 apps offering `Visa` payments then the app with the lowest `priority` would be selected to provide Visa payments.

 ## How and when are Rules matched?
 Rules are only evaluated when requesting the Collect Options for an Order.
 This is typically called when you are looking to present the available collection options in a UI for your customer to select from.